 - “Projectile pooping”

-- Signs of weight loss or other health problems before diarrhea started
+- Signs of weight loss or other health problems before the diarrhea started

-- There are signs of dehydration (do a skin pinch or capillary refill test)
+- Signs of dehydration (do a skin pinch or capillary refill test)

 Treatment & Prevention